InterCoG: Towards Spatially Precise Image Editing with Interleaved Chain-of-Grounding Reasoning: Introduction

-More recently, unified multi-modal generation frameworks~\cite{wu2025qwen,liu2025step1x,lin2025uniworld,chen2025blip3, deng2025emerging,pan2025transfer,wang2025ovis,openai2025gpt4o} have adopted large multimodal language models (MLLMs) as text encoders and exhibit unprecedented capabilities in complex instruction-based editing with high fidelity and quality.
-Despite these advances, current methods primarily excel at editing relatively salient or explicitly described targets.
+More recently, unified multimodal generation frameworks~\cite{wu2025qwen,liu2025step1x,lin2025uniworld,chen2025blip3,deng2025emerging,pan2025transfer,wang2025ovis,openai2025gpt4o} have incorporated large multimodal language models (MLLMs) \cite{bai2025qwen2} as reasoning-capable text encoders, demonstrating remarkable improvements in instruction following and semantic consistency.
+However, their editing capability still predominantly relies on implicit alignment between text and image features \cite{lin2025uniworld,liu2025step1x}, which tends to favor salient or explicitly described targets.
+When faced with compositional scenes containing multiple similar entities, these models often fail to disambiguate the correct target, leading to erroneous or entangled edits.
 In addition, recent efforts have explored region-aware editing via pre-extracted candidate regions~\cite{zhou2025fireedit}, explicit coordinate prediction~\cite{fang2025got,qu2025replan}, or coarse mask-based localization~\cite{zou2025beyond}.
 However, these explicit geometric cues often prove coarse and unreliable, failing to satisfy the demands of multi-subject scenes that require implicit, reasoning-based grounding cues for the target editing regions.

 To address the aforementioned challenges, we propose \textbf{InterCoG}, a novel text–vision \textbf{Inter}leaved \textbf{C}hain-\textbf{o}f-\textbf{G}rounding framework that enables precise editing for subjects and regions based on the context of implicit reasoning.
 Specifically, InterCoG first performs object position reasoning solely within the text modality; that is, it deduces spatial relation details to clarify the location and identity of the edited targets.
 Following this, InterCoG performs visual grounding by highlighting the targets with generated bounding boxes and masks in the pixel space, and finally rewrites the editing description to specify the intended outcomes.
 By interleaving these three fine-grained textual and visual localization cues, our method establishes a specific reasoning trajectory that accurately anchors editable areas, ensuring that edits remain semantically faithful and spatially consistent.
 To further facilitate this paradigm, we introduce two auxiliary training modules: multimodal grounding reconstruction supervision and multimodal grounding reasoning alignment.
 The former enables the model to enhance its object grounding capabilities via mask decoding, while the latter explicitly aligns the features of the target regions with text–vision grounding cues.
 This thereby enhances the interpretability and spatial alignment of the reasoning process.